 - What about the hard work that goes into the beautiful local textiles?
 Meet the weavers and try it yourself.

 - More excited about natural wonders?
-Swim in natural infinity pools and gaze at limestone waterfalls.
+Swim in Hierve el Agua’s natural infinity pools and gaze at petrified waterfalls.

-The center of Oaxaca is beautiful, with churches, pedestrian streets, and the zocalo.
-But walk just fifteen minutes away to the Reforma neighborhood and you’ll find trendy restaurants, cute boutiques, and fun-loving bars where you’ll make friends in no time.
+The city center is beautiful, with churches, pedestrian streets, and the zocalo.
+But walk fifteen minutes away to the Reforma neighborhood and you’ll find trendy restaurants, cute boutiques, and fun-loving bars where you’ll make friends in no time.
 You don’t have to spend forever there: just go in the evening for a few hours to explore.

-If you made it this far, the answer is probably YES!
+If you made it this far, traveling to Oaxaca is probably a great fit for you!
 Oaxaca has so much to offer for intrepid travelers.

 Staying overnight in Oaxaca?
 Book early at Hotel Parado de Alcala before the cheap rooms get snapped up.